koral--/blog/source/2015-08-05-introducing-fastlane-on-bitrise.html.markdown

 ## What is fastlane?

-`Fastlane` lets you define and run your deployment pipelines for different environments.
-It helps you unify and automate your app’s release process. `Fastlane` connects all `fastlane tools` and third party tools, like CocoaPods and xctool.
+`fastlane` lets you define and run your deployment pipelines for different environments.
+It helps you unify and automate your app’s release process. `fastlane` connects all `fastlane tools` and third party tools, like CocoaPods and xctool.

-`Fastlane` is a collection of ruby scripts that covers the most usual tasks required when submitting a new iOS app or update to the App Store:
+`fastlane` is a collection of ruby scripts that covers the most usual tasks required when submitting a new iOS app or update to the App Store:

 * **deliver** uploads screenshots, metadata and your app to the App Store
 * **snapshot** automates taking localized screenshots of your iOS app on every device